Asymptotics and analytic modes for the wave equation in similarity coordinates: Semigroup formulation for more regular data

-for initial data $\mathbf{u} \in \mathcal{H}^{2k}$ and $\lambda_j=-j+1$ if we assume the eigenfunctions $\mathbf{u}(\cdot, \lambda_j)$ to be normalized.
-This completely answers the question of the role of the analytic modes.
-If the initial data are sufficiently regular then the long time behaviour of the solution is dominated by the first analytic eigenmodes.
+for initial data $\mathbf{u} \in \mathcal{H}^{2k}$ and $\lambda_j=-j+1$.
+This completely answers the question of the role of the analytic modes: If the initial data are sufficiently regular then the long time behaviour of the solution is dominated by the first analytic eigenmodes.
 This is exactly what is observed numerically.
-We also emphasize that this result implies a certain completeness property of the analytic modes.
-Sufficiently regular initial data can be expanded in a sum of analytic modes plus a remainder which decays faster.
+We also emphasize that this result implies a certain completeness property of the analytic modes: Sufficiently regular initial data can be expanded in a sum of analytic modes plus a remainder which decays faster.
 We summarize the results in a theorem.

 \begin{theorem} Let $\mathbf{u} \in \mathcal{H}^{2k}$.
 Then there exist constants $c_1,\dots,c_{2k} \in \mathbb{C}$ and a function $\mathbf{g} \in \mathcal{H}^{2k}$ such that

 and $\|S_0(\tau)\mathbf{g}\|_{\mathcal{H}^{2k}}\lesssim e^{(\frac{1}{2}-2k)\tau}\|\mathbf{g}\|_{\mathcal{H}^{2k}}$ where $\mathbf{u}(\cdot,\lambda_j)$ are normalized analytic eigenfunctions of $L_0$ with eigenvalues $\lambda_j=-j+1$.
 In particular, we have